 For organisations struggling to find a flexible, cost-effective solution for supporting their eTMF it’s worth looking at more configurable eQMS options.

-With a modern eQMS solution, you can create a framework for your own eTMF; building out your own forms and documentation workflows using a full range of document control tools.
+With a modern document control system, like Cognidox, you can create a simple framework for your own eTMF; building out your own forms and file workflows using a full range of document control tools.

-With the right document management suite you can meet all the GCP and ALCOA++ requirements without incurring the costs of a full blown, proprietary eTMF solution.
+With the platform you can meet all the GCP and ALCOA++ requirements without incurring the costs of a full blown, proprietary eTMF solution.

-Many teams have found this a more agile approach to digitising their process, while meeting the regulatory demands of clinical trial management.
+Many teams have used Cognidox to support a more agile approach to digitisation, while meeting the regulatory demands of clinical trial management.

 Julie Errington, Clinical Trials Analyst/Coordinator, NCCPG